krosepulham/showcase/README.md

 # showcase
 This repository was made as a place to put some code I was proud of to show to someone who is kind enough to be writing me a letter of recommendation.
 In this readme, I'll describe each of files.
 All of the .html files are html output from the .rmd files.

+## CliMates Data Dashboard

+My colleagues at Oregon State University and I created a Data Dashboard for three large climate data sets using Shiny, an R Package for creating interactive web applications.
+Our webapp took millions of rows of data and distilled them into interactive and informative visualizations.
+I was responsible for the idea for and execution of the “Decadal Cumulative Precipitation” tool, which helps visualize and understand seasonal and long-term trends in regional precipitation.
+Web app can be viewed at https://jimmylovestea.shinyapps.io/datadash/

+## An Introduction to Generalized Linear Models

+I worked with several of my colleagues at Oregon State University to author a short, high level introduction to the concept of generalized linear models.
+The tone and language were informal, and the intended audience was students currently enrolled in statistics classes at Oregon State University who are seeking supplementary instruction on the subject.
+The book can be viewed at https://generalizedregressionmodelingagency.github.io/GRMA/

 ## monte_carlo_meta_cv.R